clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 Since LVGL uses inheritance to apply styles across the widgets, it's possible to apply them at the top level, and only make modifications on demand, if necessary.

-{{< img src="lvgl_cook_gradient_styles.png" alt="Image" caption="In this example we prepare a set of gradient styles in the *theme*, and make some modifications in a *style_definition* which can be applied in a batch to the desired widgets.
-Theme is applied automatically, and can be overridden manually with style definitions (read further to see how)." class="center" >}}
+{{< img src="lvgl_cook_gradient_styles.png" alt="Image" class="center" >}}

+In this example we prepare a set of gradient styles in the *theme*, and make some modifications in a *style_definition* which can be applied in a batch to the desired widgets.
+Theme is applied automatically, and can be overridden manually with style definitions (read further to see how).

 ```yaml
 lvgl: